-(ix) Fails to observe By-Laws which may be enforced by the Association from time to time,
+(viii) Fails to observe By-Laws which may be enforced by the Association from time to time,

+(ix) In the case of a member elected to an office of the Association, failure to adhere to the Officers Code of Conduct,

 (x) Engaging in serious misconduct that may bring MEAA into disrepute, which may include, but is not limited to, assault, harassment, vilification, or conviction of a serious indictable offence.

-(b) A member or associate member, found guilty of an offence, shall be liable to any of the following penalties namely, warning, rebuke, censure, fine (to a maximum of one thousand dollars), suspension for a period of up to one year or expulsion from the Association.
+(b) A member or associate member, found guilty of an offence, shall be liable to any of the following penalties namely, warning, rebuke, censure, fine (to a maximum of one thousand dollars), suspension for a period of up to one year, removal from office or expulsion from the Association.

-72 - REMOVAL FROM OFFICE
+72 - DELETED

-A person elected to an office in the Association (whether the office be a Federal, Branch, sub-Branch or Sectional office) may be removed from office where the person has been dealt with in the manner set out in this section and found guilty of misappropriation of any of the funds of the Association, a substantial breach of the rules of the Association or gross misbehaviour or gross neglect of duty or has ceased under the rules to be eligible to hold the office.

 73 - CHARGES AGAINST MEMBERS